 FARO was created to administer County Ordinance 301.
 The ordinance allows for the issuance of permits, establishes fees, provides penalties for violations, and establishes a system of administration.

 FARO's main function is to encourage alarm users and alarm businesses to maintain the operational reliability and properly use alarm systems and to reduce or eliminate false alarm dispatch requests.

-These downloads are presented in PDF format.
+These downloads are presented in PDF and RTF formats.
 Please ensure that you have the latest Adobe Acrobat Reader installed to ensure compatibility.

 Visa, Mastercard, Discover, or American Express accepted.

 A convenience fee of 2.5%, with a $2.00 minimum, will be applied to each transaction.